gallardoalba/TSENAT/README.md

 ## Related Packages

-TSENAT answers a unique question: **How do isoforms reorganize, independent of abundance changes?** It complements other Bioconductor tools:
+TSENAT addresses a fundamental but underappreciated question in transcriptomic analysis: **How do genes reorganize their isoform usage patterns, independent of changes in total abundance?** This question is distinct from standard differential expression analysis and reveals a layer of biological complexity—coordinated isoform switching—that conventional methods overlook.
+TSENAT fills a specific niche in the Bioconductor ecosystem by measuring scale-dependent isoform diversity rather than abundance or individual transcript shifts.
+Below is how TSENAT complements other Bioconductor tools:

 | Tool | Answers | TSENAT Difference |
 |------|---------|-------------------|